dapr/dotnet-sdk/examples/Actor/README.md

 export DAPR_HTTP_PORT=3500
 ```

-Than port forward the `DemoActor` service to your local machine:
+Than port-forward the `DemoActor` service to your local machine:

 ``` Bash
 kubectl port-forward svc/demoactor 3500:3500